frangam/GOTO-Interpreter/README.md

 # GOTO-Interpreter
-An interpreter for the computational model GOTO.
+An interpreter for the computational model language called GOTO.
 Data Set: Natural Numbers (N).

+### Requirements for compiling
+We are using ANTLR v2, that is a powerful parser generator for reading, processing, executing, or translating structured text or binary files.
+More info about [ANTLTR v2].

+If you want to modify and compile the code you must follow this steps:
+- Install [Eclipse Mars] version (compatible with ANTLR v2).
+- Install ANTLR plugin for Eclipse: In Eclipse Mars, go to Install New Software from the Help menu.
+Add this URL site  http://antlreclipse.sourceforge.net/updates/ and install all the packages are shown.
+- Restart Eclipse.
+- Import this project.
+- Right click on the project and select Change to ANTLR.

 ### IDE
 I have developed an IDE for programming and interpreting GOTO source code.
 Its source code is available [here].
 (Download link comming soon)

-# Syntax
+# GOTO Syntax

 ### Variables
 - Input: X1(=X), X2, X3, ...